DK27ss/Dynamite/README.md

 ## Features:

-- it automatically detects tokens symbols, tokens balances and the smart contract solidity compiler version.
+- automatically DETECTS tokens symbols, tokens balances and the smart contract solidity compiler version.

-- it automatically adapts the compiler version to the smart contract compiler version, so that the slither scan can be performed as quickly as possible
+- automatically ADAPTS the compiler version to the smart contract compiler version, so that the slither scan can be performed as quickly as possible
+- performs static analysis & symbolic execution with Mythril [SOON]
+- performs static analysis with Echidna [SOON]